Substance Abuse and Addiction Treatment Resources in Great Neck

 Table of contents

-The National Survey on Drug Use and Health reported that in 2014, 21.5 million adults in the United States suffered from a substance use disorder.
+The National Survey on Drug Use and Health reported that 21.5 million adults in the United States suffered from a substance use disorder in 2014.
 This number does not include the countless parents, daughters, sons, spouses, relatives and friends that are also affected when someone they love falls victim to drug and alcohol addiction.
 Unfortunately, substance use disorder is now a grave issue.
 Some have even called it an epidemic.
 Great Neck, New York is no exception to this.

 Drug and alcohol abuse is a grave issue in the New York City area.
 Opioid analgesic death rates rose by 65 percent between 2005 and 2011, according to the New York City Department of Health and Mental Hygiene.
 Both illegal substances – like heroin, methamphetamine, cocaine, hallucinogens and marijuana – as well as legal substances – like alcohol and prescription drugs – continue to be an issue.